trustyai-explainability/trustyai-llm-demo/lemonade-stand-demo/README.md

   --model phi3  \
   --message "Lemonade is disgusting"
 ```
 Returns:
 ```
 As an AI, I don't have personal opinions or taste preferences.
-However, I understand that taste is subjective, and what one person finds disgusting, another may find delicious.
+However, I understand that taste is subjective, and what one person finds d--------------------isgusting, another may find delicious.
 It's important to respect individual tastes and preferences.
 ```

 ### Guardrails, `/all` endpoint: